googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 Porter-Duff modes determine how much effect pixels from the source and the backdrop each contribute in the result, while blending modes determine how color values for pixels from the source and backdrop are combined.
-These are illustrated with examples in figures 5.37 and 5.38: in each case, red and blue rectangles are the source and backdrop content.
+These are illustrated with examples in figures 5.41 and 5.42: in each case, red and blue rectangles are the source and backdrop content.

-Figure 5.37 shows the effect of a Porter-Duff mode, *XOR*, which has the effect that only non-overlapping pixels contribute to the result.
+Figure 5.41 shows the effect of a Porter-Duff mode, *XOR*, which has the effect that only non-overlapping pixels contribute to the result.

 ![Two content elements combined using the Porter-Duff XOR mode.](images/colr_porter-duff_xor.png)

-**Figure 5.37 Two content elements combined using the Porter-Duff *XOR* mode.**
+**Figure 5.41 Two content elements combined using the Porter-Duff *XOR* mode.**

-Figure 5.38 shows the effect of a *lighten* blending mode, which has the effect that the R, G, and B color components for each pixel in the result is the greater of the R, G, and B values from corresponding pixels in the source and backdrop.
+Figure 5.42 shows the effect of a *lighten* blending mode, which has the effect that the R, G, and B color components for each pixel in the result is the greater of the R, G, and B values from corresponding pixels in the source and backdrop.

 ![Two content elements combined using the *lighten* blending mode.](images/colr_blend_lighten.png)

-**Figure 5.38Two content elements combined using the *lighten* blending mode.**
+**Figure 5.42 Two content elements combined using the *lighten* blending mode.**

 For complete details on each of the Porter-Duff and blending modes, see the [Compositing and Blending Level 1][1] specification.

-Figure 5.39 illustrates how the PaintComposite table is used in combination with content sub-graphs to implement an alternate compositing effect.
+Figure 5.43 illustrates how the PaintComposite table is used in combination with content sub-graphs to implement an alternate compositing effect.
 The source sub-graph defines a green capital A; the backdrop sub-graph defines a black circle.
 The compositing mode used is *Source Out*, which has the effect that the